 This means it’s essential to plan articles well ahead to ensure you make it into the appropriate issue – for instance, Christmas content must be submitted in early October for the December issue (live November 1st) in order to realize the best potential for your content to be published.

-Though we all wish results could be immediate, it will take approximately six weeks to report all results for a radio segment and four to six months for earned articles.
-For radios, you’ll begin to receive Media Ratings Points reports on results about two weeks after launch, while the majority of article results will occur in the issue month of the articles.
+Though we all wish results could be immediate, it will take approximately eight weeks to report all results for a radio segment and four to six months for earned articles.
+For radios, you’ll begin to receive Media Ratings Points (MRP) reports on results about two weeks after launch, while the majority of article results will occur in the issue month of the articles.
 This means you’ll see more results for October issue articles in October, after they have been available for a month or so.

 Benefits of earned timelines